6 years after woman, boy disappear from Gary, family still seeks answers

 Read more Chicago news headlines here.

-he family is pleading with the public, hoping someone watching might have information that leads to King and Diamond.

-Jenna tag – Gary Police have not returned our request for comment about this case and the family’s concerns.
+Gary Police did not returned WGN’s request for comment about the case and the family’s concerns.